iesl/box-training-methods/icml2024/README.md

 python3 create_sweep.py --model tbox
 ```

 This will print out the `SWEEP_ID` of the created sweep.
-Launch the agents for the sweep as follows (the array mode will launch one agent per each of the 5 partitions listed in `./partition_assignments.txt` — feel free to repeat this command as many times as needed to saturate the partitions):
+Launch the agents for the sweep as follows:

 ```
-sbatch --array=1-5 ./launch_agents.sh SWEEP_ID
+sbatch --array=1-59 ./launch_agents.sh SWEEP_ID
 ```

+Note that I have created `./partition_assignments.txt` (used by `./launch_agents.sh` in array mode) to utilize half of the gpus allowed for one PhD student as per [Unity documentation](https://docs.unity.rc.umass.edu/documentation/cluster_specs/partitions/gypsum/) (i.e. 6 for `gypsum-m40`, 20 for `gypsum-titanx`, etc.).
+The other half will be saturated when running the `vector_sim` experiments below.

+There are a total of `94 * 2 * 2 * 2 = 752` runs in this grid search, dividing by `59` agents gives `>12` runs per agent, and I set `--count 25` just to account for imbalanced completion times for different runs.

 ## Run vector_sim experiments